skyfloogle/red-viper/README.md

 =======

 * Everyone mentioned in the license.
 Without Reality Boy and Red Dragon it wouldn't have been possible.
-* smealum and contributors - ctrulib and everyone involved in the 3DS homebrew scene.
+* smealum and contributors - ctrulib.
 * Vappy, Team Fail, HtheB, hippy dave and kane159 on GBAtemp - early testing.
 * nop90 - Reality Boy backports and fixes.
 * danielps - 3DS port and V810 dynarec.